plentymarkets/terra-components/TC_RELEASE.md

 ## 3. Changelog update

--   Update the date in the [Changelog](./CHANGELOG.md) on which to be released!
+-   Update the date in the [Changelog](./CHANGELOG.md) on which you want it to be released!

     -   example: `# 6.1.0-rc.0 (04.03.2021)`